ViacheslavDubovskyi/GameShop/README.md

 Make sure PostgreSQL is installed and running.

-Create a database, for example:
+Create a database, for example, run the file:
 ```
-CREATE DATABASE gameshop;
+init.sql
 ```

-Run the init.sql file.
 The application uses the following default connection settings (defined in code):

 **URL**: jdbc:postgresql://localhost:5432/gameshop